HanChao1992/LeetCode-Algorithms-Solutions/README.md

 Determine whether an integer is a palindrome.

+## 10) Regular Expression Matching (In Progress)

+Implement regular expression matching with support for '.' and '*'.

 ## 14) Longest Common Prefix (Accepted)

 Write a function to find the longest common prefix string amongst an array of strings.